 He was completely shocked.

-And then something had appeared at his neck.
+And then something had appeared, embedded in his neck.
 A tiny pop noise and a zipping sound, then there was a dart stuck in his neck.
-A red floofy feather, starkly contrasting his dark appearance.
+A red floofy feather fluttering around the end of it, starkly contrasting his dark appearance.

-Instantaneously, his eyes rolled back, and he collapsed backward.
-Lying completely on the ground.
+Instantaneously, his eyes had rolled back, and he collapsed backward.
+Lying still on the ground.

-That was when I started to get up.
+That was when I had started to get up.
 When I figured my understanding was, somehow, even less than I’d thought.
-Obviously something strange was going on here.
+Obviously something strange was going on.
 Something I had no business being a part of.
 Something I probably didn’t want to be part of.
 Clearly, I was outmatched, and I needed to get going before I was dragged into the situation.
+I remember thinking that.

 But, as I turned, I saw the gun.
 Shining in the street's lamppost.
 It was the same gun that sat on this guy's hip, inside his holster.

-And, in that moment, the gun was pointed at me.
+And, in that moment, that gun was pointed at me.

-I heard the pop sound again, and the zip.
+I remember hearing the pop sound again, and the zip that followed after.

 Pulling the dart from my neck did nothing, it was far too late.